skip to Main Content

 Research & Analysis

-FICS forecasts the trends that will shape the future of civic space to ensure that progressive organisations and donors can identify strategic opportunities to disrupt and reform the underlying drivers of closing civic space.
+FICS forecasts the trends that will shape the future of civic space, and inspires a diverse cross section of funders to confront the drivers of closing civic space.
 Please get in touch if you have knowledge to share.

 Incubation and grant-making